Real estate 11 min read

 What we do on title decisions

-On every BC purchase or transfer we close, we ask the owners how they want to take title.
+On every BC purchase or title transfer we close, we ask the owners how they want to take title.
 For most spouses on a principal residence, joint tenancy is the right answer.
 For blended families, business partners, or unequal contributors, tenancy in common usually fits better.
-Where the answer is unclear, we walk through the consequences with you before registering.
+Where the answer is unclear, we walk through the consequences before registering — and where an existing registration does not match what the owners intended, we fix it.

 Written by Lime Law Corporation.
 This article is general information about BC law as of May 6, 2026.
 It is not legal advice.
 If you have a specific matter, contact us — and please do not rely on a blog post in place of advice on your file.